willdavsmith/Project-Euler/readme.md

 Project Euler

-Trying the project euler challenges in Java.
+Trying the project euler challenges in Python.